Tim W. Dornis

 Global Adjunct Professor of Law

-Dr. Friedrich Rosenfeld is partner at the arbitration boutique Hanefeld in Hamburg, Germany.
+Prof. Dr. Friedrich Rosenfeld is partner at the arbitration boutique Hanefeld in Hamburg, Germany.
 He regularly acts as counsel in international arbitration proceedings.
-Besides, he has been arbitrator in cases involving a range of applicable substantive laws and seats (Austria, Denmark, England, Germany, Greece, Israel, Switzerland, United States).
+Besides, he has been arbitrator in cases involving a range of applicable substantive laws and seats (Austria, Denmark, England, France, Germany, Greece, Israel, Northern Macedonia, Switzerland, United States).
 Before joining his current firm, Friedrich worked as a consultant for the United Nations Assistance to the Khmer Rouge Trials in Cambodia.

 Friedrich studied at Bucerius Law School in Hamburg and at Columbia Law School in New York.
 He earned his PhD summa cum laude and speaks German, English, French and Spanish.